probably-nothing-labs/denormalized/py-denormalized/README.md

 ## Getting Started

 1. Install denormalized `pip install denormalized`
-2. Start the custom docker image that contains an instance of kafka along with with a script that emits some sample data to kafka `docker build -t emgeee/kafka_emit_measurements:latest .`
+2. Start the custom docker image that contains an instance of kafka along with with a script that emits some sample data to kafka `docker run --rm -p 9092:9092 emgeee/kafka_emit_measurements:latest`
 3. Copy the [stream_aggregate.py](python/examples/stream_aggregate.py) example

 This script will connect to the kafka instance running in docker and aggregate the metrics in realtime.